In the last few years, mobile-based website traffic has increased considerably and it accounts for almost 30% of the web traffic.

 This feature will eliminate the need of bringing pop up on the screen asking the user to divert to their country-centric or geographic centric site.

-Furthermore, this feature also ensures that people get the website in their own language for better understanding of the products and services displayed on the website.
+Furthermore, this feature also ensures that people get the website in their own language for a better understanding of the products and services displayed on the website.

 Follow Up on your customers